 A space with a good Dynamic & Diffuse Light condition conveys expressions of time and movement to evoke feelings of drama and intrigue, buffered with a sense of calm.

-Dynamic & Diffuse Light light and shadow that change over time to create conditions that occur in nature.
+Dynamic & Diffuse Light leverages varying intensities of light and shadow that change over time to create conditions that occur in nature.